mombe090/techdocs/docs/index.md

-# Welcome to TechDocs
+# Welcome to MombeDocs

-## A Knowledge Sharing Platform
+## My Knowledge Sharing and Tips Platform

 This documentation site serves as my personal knowledge repository where I share technical expertise, insights, and learnings from both personal projects and professional experience.
 All data presented here is anonymized and intended for educational purposes.

 !!! info "About This Platform"

     TechDocs is built to democratize technical knowledge and make complex concepts accessible to everyone in the tech community.
 Whether you're just starting your journey or looking to deepen your expertise, you'll find practical guides and real-world examples here.

 ---

 ## 👨‍💻 About Me

-I'm **Mamadou Yaya DIALLO**, a technology professional with over 8 years of experience in cloud-native technologies, DevOps practices, and distributed systems.
+I'm **Mamadou Yaya DIALLO**, a technology professional with over a decade of experience in cloud-native technologies, DevOps practices, application development, and distributed systems.

 ### My Journey